acm-uiuc/til/_til/vim/open-vim-to-a-tag-definition.md

+---
-# Open Vim To A Tag Definition
+title: Open Vim To A Tag Definition
+category: vim
+---

 If you are using [ctags with Vim](https://andrew.stwrt.ca/posts/vim-ctags/), you can provide a tag name when opening Vim.
 This signals to Vim that it